ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

                            )
 ~~~~

-Note that there is no "bald" descendant selector (`..` on its own).
+Note that `..` on its own is not a valid selector.

 #### Semantics
 {: unnumbered}